Have you had a proper gin sour? Man are they ever good!

 - 1 egg white or 1 tbsp egg white

-- Make the shrub.
-Add the peaches, lavender, sugar, and vinegar to a medium pot and heat on medium heat.
+- Add the peaches, lavender, sugar, and vinegar to a medium pot and heat on medium heat.
 Bring the mixture to a boil and mash the peaches while you stir it.
 Once the mixture has come to a boil, turn off the heat and let it cool completely.
 Strain and store in an airtight container.
 A mason jar works great!

 - Add all the ingredients to a martini shaker and shake well.
 Pour into glasses and garnish with a sprig of lavender.

 - Add the peaches, lavender and sugar to a large mason jar or a bowl.
 Mash the peaches up a bit.
 Then let the mixture sit in the fridge for at least a few hours or up to a couple days.
 Strain the juice and add the vinegar to the juice.
 Shake or stir well and thats it.